a2labs/riveter/README.md

         }
     }
 }

+Person.compose( pubSub );
+Order.compose( pubSub );
+Product.compose( pubSub );

 ```

-In the above example, our mixin is now structured slightly differently.
+In the above example, our 'composable' mixin is now structured slightly differently.
 The actual mixin is on the `mixin` member, and we've provided a `_postInit` method.  `_postInit` will execute just after the constructor function, and is passed any arguments that were passed to the constructor.
 You can optionally use the `_preInit` method to have your setup execute just before the constructor function executes.
 Although we haven't found a real use-case **yet**, you can provide both a `_preInit` and a `_postInit` method if you need to get way fancier than we have.

 ####inherits
 There are two ways to use `inherits`: the stand-alone version (`riveter.inherits`) and when it's attached to a constructor function.

 #####riveter.inherits (stand alone version)
+`constructorFn.inherits(paren [, ctorProps ]);`
-`riveter.inherits(child, parent [, ctorProps]);`
+`riveter.inherits(child, parent [, ctorProps ]);`

 The `inherits` method allows you to specify a `parent` contructor function from which a `child` constructor function can inherit.
 Optionally, the `child` can be an object literal (which is then used at the prototype of a new instance).
 You can optionally provide the `ctorProps` argument, which applies 'shared' methods to the constructor function itself.
 Really, `inherits` is quite similar to many existing implementations which provide helper utilities around prototypical inheritance.
 It's worth noting that when `child` inherits from `parent`, it's prototype will be a new instance of `parent`.
 Some examples: